whatdoineed2do/gpod-utils/README.md

 ```
 The `-f ipod` flag will add the `uuid` attom.
 If the video file will be sync'd to your `iPod 5G` using `gpod-cp` then this flag is not necessary but *is* required if you with to use iTunes to perform the copy to the device.

+The audio conversions are performed in their own threads and defaults to the number of cores on your system.
+This can be adjusted with the `-T` flag.

 By default the copy will replace tracks (deleting existing version) with matchin `title`/`artist`/`album` - this assumes the user is intending to replace the tracks;  this behaviour is governed by `-r` flag.

 ## `gpod-tag`